Hefty Australian Penguin Chick 'Pesto' Becomes Star

-The nine-month-old king penguin chick has shot to fame for his 23.5-kilogram (51.8-pound) heft -- the weight of an overstuffed suitcase.
+The nine-month-old king penguin chick has shot to fame for his 23.5kg heft - the weight of an overstuffed suitcase.

 Pesto already weighs more than his parents Tango and Hudson combined.
-They tip the scales at about 11 kilograms each.
+They tip the scales at about 11kg each.

 And with a healthy diet of up to 25 fish a day, Pesto's rotund frame will only continue to grow, senior penguin keeper Emily Thornton told AFP.